iRNA-COSI/APAeval/README.md

 ### Execution workflows

-[_Execution workflows_][apaeval-ewf-readme] contain all steps that need to be run _per participant_:
+[_Execution workflows_][apaeval-ewf-readme] contain all steps that need to be run _per method_:

-1. **Pre-processing:** Convert the input files the APAeval team has prepared into the input files a given method consumes, if applicable.
+1. **Pre-processing:** Convert the input files the APAeval team has prepared into the input files your participant consumes, if applicable.
-2. **Method execution:** Execute the method in any way necessary to compute the output files for the benchmarking events the method qualifies for (may require more than one run of the tool if, e.g., run in different execution modes).
+2. **Method execution:** Execute the method in any way necessary to compute the output files for all benchmarking events the participant qualifies for (may require more than one run of the method if, e.g., run in different execution modes).
 3. **Post-processing:** Convert the output files of the method into the formats consumed by the _summary workflows_ as specified by the APAeval team, if